Stacy De Coster

 Publications

-Selected examples (for full list see vitae):
+For full list see vitae:

 Inequalities (Gender, Race, Poverty, Intersectionalities) and Offending: